spatten35/JsonMiniProject/README.md

 # Naive Bayes in Python
 Basic Text Classification with Naive Bayes
 In the mini-project, you'll learn the basics of text analysis using a subset of movie reviews from the rotten tomatoes database.
 You'll also use a fundamental technique in Bayesian inference, called Naive Bayes.
 This mini-project is based on Lab 10 of Harvard's CS109 class.
 Please free to go to the original lab for additional exercises and solutions.

+# Customer Segmentation using Clustering
+This mini-project is based on this blog post by yhat.
+Please feel free to refer to the post for additional information, and solutions.
+The dataset contains information on marketing newsletters/e-mail campaigns (e-mail offers sent to customers) and transaction level data from customers.
+The transactional data shows which offer customers responded to, and what the customer ended up buying.
+The data is presented as an Excel workbook containing two worksheets.
+Each worksheet contains a different dataset.